ygorcosta/wedeploy.com/ui/src/pages/tutorials/nodejs/download-sample.md

 ---
 title: "Download Sample"
 description: "In this section, you'll learn how to deploy an application using Node.js."
-buttonTitle: "I cloned the repo"
+buttonTitle: "I downloaded the sample files"
-tutorialTitle: "Getting started with WeDeploy Node.js"
+tutorialTitle: "Getting started with Node.js"
 parentId: "nodejs"
 layout: "tutorial"
 time: 20